2023 Solar Incentives Guide for Topeka, KS - Tax Credits & Rebates

 - between the dates specified by a particular incentive.

-Specific incentives, including those given out by the Kansas government or by your county/municipality, sometimes have additional qualifications.
+Specific incentives, including those run by the Kansas government or by your county/municipality, may have additional qualifications.
 Get in touch with your local Topeka solar installer to discover what incentives your project will qualify for.

 What are the environmental benefits of switching to solar energy?

-Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
-You can also reduce the CO2 emissions from your home by 450 pounds yearly, or roughly 9,000 pounds over 20 years.
+Solar energy is renewable — by switching where you get your energy, you help reduce the strain on our planet's resources.
+Solar panels can also reduce your home's CO2 emissions by 450 pounds yearly, or around 9,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.